 Intelius’ background check reports are comprehensive and include information about email accounts, phone numbers, marriages and other legal information.
 In fact, the service’s reports provide many of the basic pieces of information a background check should, including relatives, addresses, criminal history, court judgments, bankruptcies and assets.

 In addition, Intelius is one of the few background check services that lists educational history in its reports.
 This gives you another data point to use to get a hold of someone you’ve lost touch with.
 Intelius’ reports are easy to read and have a unique spider graph that shows how your subject is connected to relatives, jobs and other parts of their life.

 A background check through Intelius costs $39.95.
-A monthly subscription costs $29.95 and may be a better option if you have a long-term need for the service.
+A monthly subscription costs $19.95 or $29.95 and may be a better option if you have a long-term need for the service.
 However, you need to remember to cancel your subscription when you are done using it.
 You can purchase a people search report, which doesn’t include information about criminal history and other legal matters, for $0.95 or a public records search report for $1.95.
 One of Intelius’ drawbacks is you can’t download the reports you purchase as PDFs.

 US Search’s affordable prices, accurate background check reports and useful search tools make it the best value background check service.